 To enhance the coordination between public and assisted housing providers, the City solicited comments directly from Affordable Homes of South Texas, Inc. as well as held a public hearing at the McAllen Housing Authority's Family Development Center.
 Further, health and mental health providers were contacted to determine gaps in services including Community HOPE Projects, Inc., a CDBG supported entity who provides health and mental health services to low income persons throughout South Texas.
-Additional CDBG-funded health service providers include Access Esperanza Clinic, Easter Seals of the RGV and Comfort House Services, Inc. Mental health services are provided via Women Together's Batterer's Intervention and Prevention Program which are housed at the satellite office.
+Additional CDBG-funded health service providers include Access Esperanza Clinic, Easter Seals of the RGV and Comfort House Services, Inc. Mental health services are provided via Women Together Foundation's Batterer's Intervention and Prevention Program which are housed at the satellite office.
 McAllen also continues to nurture relationships with various non-profit agencies in an effort to identify and address gaps in essential services.
 The City often receives requests for letters of support from CDBG-funded agencies in attempts to leverage HUD funds.

 Further, the CD Office has an on-going relationship with personnel from the U.S. Census Bureau.
 Collaboration has focused on informing program beneficiaries and service providers about services/gaps, the needs of immigrants and strategizing for Census 2020.
 Although the entitlement communities opted to not create a regional Consolidated Plan, staff often assist one another in the development of programs, processes or oversight.
-One such intergovernmental meeting with staff from Edinburg, Mission and Urban County Program occurred on June 22, 2020.
-Coordination among these different levels of local government, community organizations, and the public are essential to addressing the needs identified in the CPS.